olumidesan/scrabble/README.md

 - By default, the application tries to get your local private IP address (not `localhost`) to run on.
 However, if you're using a VPN or are on a weird network, it may get it wrong.
 Feel free to modify the `host` variable in the `wsgi.py` file to your actual local private IP address.
 The only caveat is that you have to host the app on the private IP address and not `localhost`.
 This is in order to allow other players on your network to visit the application.
 - Modify firewall permissions to allow incoming traffic from port `5005`.
 - Navigate to your local private IP address (`192.168...:5005`) and get playing.
 - Host a game session.
-During this, a Game ID would be automatically generated for you.
+During this, a Session ID would be automatically generated for you.
 Share this with the people you want to play with.

 ### Sneak-Peak
 Gameplay sneak-peak